 Growing Together Through Cancer Transitions

 A monthly group for cancer survivors who have completed the Cancer Transitions program.
-This program addresses topics and issues related to ongoing cancer management and survivorship.
 Education and support is offered through the group experience to increase personal empowerment and wellness in body, mind and spirit toward the goal of long term cancer survivorship.
 Participants in the group become part of the Centegra cancer survivors’ network, offering input and direction to activities and events as well as the nurture and mentoring of others living with cancer.
 For dates and times, please visit our calendar.
 To register, call (815) 344-8000.

 H.O.P.E.
 (High On Positive Energy)